5.1.1 Priority Overview

 Maui's prioritization mechanism allows component and subcomponent weights to be associated with many aspects of a job so as to enable fine-grained control over this aspect of scheduling.
 To allow this level of control, Maui uses a simple priority-weighting hierarchy where the contribution of each priority subcomponent is calculated as

 <COMPONENT WEIGHT> * <SUBCOMPONENT WEIGHT> * <PRIORITY SUBCOMPONENT VALUE>

 As mentioned above, a job's priority is the weighted sum of its activated subcomponents.
 By default, the value of all component and subcomponent weights is set to 1 and 0 respectively.
-The one exception is the QUEUETIME subcomponent weight that is set to 1.
-This results in a total job priority equal to the period of time the job has been queued, causing Moab to act as a simple FIFO.
+The one exception is the QUEUETIME subcomponent weight which is set to 1.
+This results in a total job priority equal to the period of time the job has been queued, causing Maui to act as a simple FIFO.
 Once the summed component weight is determined, this value is then bounded resulting in a priority ranging between 0 and MAX_PRIO_VAL which is currently defined as 1000000000 (one billion).
 In no case will a job obtain a priority in excess of MAX_PRIO_VAL through its priority subcomponent values.

 |© 2001-2010 Adaptive Computing Enterprises, Inc.|